gerallic/Gerallic/readme3.md

 Work

-Learn git and github from xero to hero
+Learn git and github for the worst branch